MarkusMaiwald/fermat-wiki/en/Chapter/Trusted Local Chapter Agreement.md

 3. Building an ecosystem around the Chapter and supporting the Community

-We will comply with the following rules:
+To gain a mining licence, the rights mentioned below and to be recognized as a _Trusted Fermat Local Chapter,_

-1. Set up a legal framework and connect Fermat to real life business \(building business ontop of the IoP\)
+I will set up a legal framework and connect Fermat to real life business \(building business on top of the IoP\).

+I guarantee, that I and my fellow Fermatians will

-2. Build and maintain a website dedicated to the Local Chapter
+1. Build and maintain a website and use Social Media dedicated to the Local Chapter and Fermat

-3. Setting up decentralized Full Stack Fermat Local Nodes in my region
+2. Setting up decentralized Full Stack Fermat Local Nodes in my region

-4. Promoting Fermat and educating people about it
+3. Promoting Fermat and educating people about it, how to use it, why and the vision

-I am aware, that obtaining the status as an official local chapter is a respectable burden full of duties and responsibilities, to help fermat but also local economy in my area flourish, and therefore I may get a lot back from the Fermat community and from the Internet of People.
+I am aware, that obtaining the status as an official local chapter is a respectable burden full of duties and responsibilities, to help Fermat but also local economy in my area flourish, and therefore I may get a lot back from the Fermat community and from the Internet of People.

 I will help other chapters and feel myself as being a part of the human family.